xyzgit/xyz.github.io/_posts/2016-09-01-pod-install.md

 title: "pod install"
 date: 2016-09-01
 ---
-There is an error occur during init the simplenote-ios using pod install.
+There was an error occured when I installed the simplenote-ios.

 >TypeError - Unable to convert Ruby value "Reachability" into a CFTypeRef